shuyugan/shuyugan.github.io/_pages/about.md

 - *2022.07*: &nbsp;🎉🎉 One paper about visualization in argument sports video was accepted by IEEE VIS 2022.
 My first co-authored paper!

 # 💻 Research Experience
-- *2022.06 - present* **Undergradute Visiting Research Intern, VisLab, HKUST**
+- *2022.06 - 2023.4* **Undergradute Visiting Research Intern, VisLab, HKUST**

    Advised by Prof. [Huamin Qu](http://huamin.org/).
-I will work with [Yifang Wang](http://wangyifang.top/about/) to find some interesting interactions between VIS and social computing, especially on U.S. voting history.
+I will work with [Yifang Wang](http://wangyifang.top/about/) to find some interesting interactions between VIS and social computing, especially on voting history.

 - *2022.01 - 2022.09*  **Research Intern, VCG, SEAS@Harvard**